 Combine that concept with what writer James Clear recently explained on his blog:

 Creative thinking is closely related to first principles reasoning.
-In order to do it effectively, you need to be able to discover new ways of solving problems that haven’t been done before.
+To do it effectively, you need to be able to discover new ways of solving problems that haven’t been done before.
 You can foster a culture that encourages and rewards 10x thinking in a few different ways: by making failure an option, making decisions based on data, and dedicating time for first principles reasoning before making big decisions about what to do next.

-• The reason is “because so-and-so said so” or “because so-and-so did it and it worked” — if you reach this point, you know that your conclusion is built on sand, not on first principles
+The reason is “because so-and-so said so” or “because so-and-so did it and it worked”—if you reach this point, you know that your conclusion is built on sand, not on first principles

 “If you aren’t experiencing failure, then you are making a far worse mistake: You are being driven by the desire to avoid it.” – Ed Catmull, Pixar

 If you believe that you hire the best and brightest people, then you should trust them to do great work.
 When they make mistakes, it’s usually the result of good intentions.
-And if expect your team to make products that are 10x better than anything else in the market, then failures are the inevitable stepping stones to discovering what works.
+And if you expect your team to make products that are 10x better than anything else in the market, then failures are the inevitable stepping stones to discovering what works.
 Create an environment where people are working on problems that excite them, where they feel comfortable speaking up and weighing in, and where they have the ability to take on big, hairy, audacious goals.

 A delightful thing happens when you stop relying on the opinion of the highest paid person in the room and start demanding data: you move faster.
 Rather than arguing for weeks, you test your assumptions and see what works and what doesn’t. —Ken Norton